udaan-iitt/editions/2023_Spring/resume-article.md

 ### Formatting the LaTeX template

-If you are a student of IIT Tirupati and have followed the article till here, you probably know that the CDC has a standard template and a resume generator that the institute mandates we use for our placements and internships.
+If you are a student of IIT Tirupati and have followed the article till here, you probably know that the CDC has a standard template and a resumé generator that the institute mandates we use for our placements and internships.
 The standard LaTeX template issued by the CDC is a great place to begin organising your content.
-[Overleaf](https://www.overleaf.com/gallery/tagged/cv) has many resume templates to start off with.
-We recommend making one resume using the CDC template for on-campus internships and placements, and a separate personalised one-page resume for off-campus ones.
+[Overleaf](https://www.overleaf.com/gallery/tagged/cv) has many resumé templates to start off with.
+We recommend making one resumé using the CDC template for on-campus internships and placements, and a separate personalised one-page resumé for off-campus ones.
 In terms of the design, choose one that is minimal, elegant and professional, that adequately highlights your important details.

 Here are a few ideas to refine the details: